-Osimertinib (Tagrisso®) is an oral drug that acts on the T790M resistance mutation, which appears in about half of the people treated with afatinib, erlotinib, or gefitinib.
+Osimertinib (Tagrisso®) is an oral drug that acts on the T790M resistance mutation, which appears in about half of the people treated with an EGFR inhibitor.
 To find out whether your cancer will respond to osimertinib, you will have to undergo a blood test or another biopsy to check for the T790M mutation.
-In the future, osimertinib may also be used as initial treatment for EGFR+ lung cancer.
+Osimertinib may also be used as initial treatment for EGFR+ lung cancer.
+Speak with your doctor about the best initial choice for you.